hygeia-care/hygeia-care-devices/README.md

 A docker image can be built from the exisitng docker file.
 Running the resulting image will run the medical devices on the port defined in the Dockerfile.

+The value for the environment variable must be set (see GOOGLE_HEALTHCARE_API_AUTH in the Dockerfile).
+Contact Danielle McKenney for this API key.

 This can be achieved in Visual Studio Code, or by running the following commands from the directory of the project:

 ```bash